element-hq/element-web/test/end-to-end-tests/README.md

 start.js accepts these parameters (and more, see `node start.js --help`) that can help running the tests locally:

- - `--riot-url <url>` don't use the riot copy and static server provided by the tests, but use a running server like the webpack watch server to run the tests against.
+ - `--riot-url <url>` don't use the Riot copy and static server provided by the tests, but use a running server like the Webpack watch server to run the tests against.
 Make sure to have the following local config:
    - `welcomeUserId` disabled as the tests assume there is no riot-bot currently.
  - `--slow-mo` type at a human speed, useful with `--windowed`.
  - `--throttle-cpu <factor>` throttle cpu in the browser by the given factor.
 Useful to reproduce failures because of insufficient timeouts happening on the slower CI server.